-Metric Metrics evaluated annually: Acres of State and federal land accessible to the public for recreation and tourism Length (in linear feet) of shoreline accessible for public recreation Number of fishing licenses bought per year by county Number of first-time visitors Number of off-season visitors Number of website views and social media traffic Number of existing and new visitor engagement Baseline Measured as of July 2018.
-Target Increase of five percent, for each metric from the prior year, over a five-year period beginning once a baseline is established in 2018.
+Metric Metrics evaluated annually: Acres of State and federal land accessible to the public for recreation and tourism.
+Length (in linear feet) of shoreline accessible for public recreation.
+Number of fishing licenses bought per year by county.
+Number of first-time visitors.
+Number of off-season visitors.
+Number of website views and social media traffic.
+Number of existing and new visitor engagement.
+Baseline Measured as of July 2018.
+Target Increase of five percent, for each metric from the prior year, over a five-year period.